ninoNinkovic/LiveStamps/README.md

 ## USAGE:

 Just hit a key combo to inject a stamp, and it will automagically take care of itself!

-Each stamp has a "livestamp"  handled by regex for auto updating, and a raw value which is static, useful for things liek the current filename, path, parent folder or time, etc.
+Each "livestamp" is handled by regex for auto updating, and also contains a raw value which is static, useful for things like the current filename, path, parent folder or time, etc.

 ####Defaults key combos are:
 ```
   super + alt + letter -> inject the stamp
   ctrl  + alt + letter -> inject the stamp's raw value
 ```
-You can see the available default stamps by right clicking and exploring the LiveStamps context menu.
+You can see the default stamps by right clicking and exploring the LiveStamps context menu.

 ## Creating Custom Stamps:

-Live stamps are defined within the LiveStamps.sublime-settings file in JSON format.
+Live stamps are defined within the *LiveStamps.sublime-settings* file in JSON format.
 The best way to learn is by browsing/modifying the default stamp examples, but here are the details if you really want to get into it 8)

+###WARNING

+Regex patterns are powerful expressions!

+Test your stamp regex online at a site like [www.regexr.com](https://www.regexr.com "Regexr") first!!!
+An expression that accidentally matches valid code, will instantly replace it.
+A mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

-**Anatomy of a LiveStamp:**
+**Anatomy of LiveStamp key definitions:**

 ```
 'value' : REQUIRED Literal stamp value.
 The plugin will try to determine "auto" stamps for you